occopus/docs/sphinx/source/user/tutorial-basic.rst

 EC2-Ping
 ~~~~~~~~
 This tutorial builds an infrastructure containing two nodes.
-The ping-sender node will
-ping the ping-receiver node.
+The ping-sender node will ping the ping-receiver node.
 The sender node will store the outcome of ping in ``/tmp`` directory.

 **Features**

-In this example, the following feature(s) will be demonstrated:

  - creating two nodes with dependencies (i.e. ordering of deployment)
  - querying a node's ip address and passing the address to another